 - Content is Mask - Enable or disable the use of object or layer content, as a mask for the adjustment image effect.
 This option is available only when the selection contains an image or object with enabled Adjustment Layer option.

-- Collect in New Layer - Create a new layer and moves the selected objects and layers into the new layer.
-The Layer Options view is shown before creating the layer, to setup the new layer.
+- Collect in New Layer - Create a new layer and move the selected objects and layers into the new layer.
+The Layer Options view is shown to setup the new layer.

 - Create New Layer - Create a new empty layer, by setting the layer options in the Layer Options view.